Peanut Butter and Jelly French Toast

 Like chocolate chip waffles, peanut butter and jelly French toast makes almost a better dessert than a breakfast.
 The berry infused maple syrup is top notch!
 I strongly suggest you make it.
 It will keep in the fridge in a jar for at least two weeks and would also be wonderful on ice cream (or maple frozen yogurt …) or dress up plain old pancakes with some fancy berry syrup.
 Use blackberries and blueberries to create a gorgeous deep purple syrup.
 For the French toast, use almond or cashew butter in place of peanut butter and try any kind of jam you like.
 Cashew butter with strawberry is one of my favorite combinations; peanut butter and grape jelly; almond butter and raspberry.

-Peanut Butter and jelly French Toast Video Recipe
+Peanut Butter and jelly French Toast Video (scroll down for printable recipe)

 - 4 slices bread